 Forgiven or discharged student loan debt is generally treated as income in the year it is written off.
 However, if you have a federal student loan that is forgiven or discharged between 2021 and 2025, the American Rescue Plan of 2021 waived the tax reporting requirement for this period.

 Consider Loan Consolidation

-Over the course of four years, you may have taken out multiple student loans from multiple servicers.
-It can be difficult keeping track of all the paperwork and payments.
-It might make sense to consolidate your federal student loans into a single monthly payment.
-You need to apply for a Direct Consolidation using either an electronic or paper option.
+To apply for a Direct Consolidation, you can use the electronic or paper option.
 The total application process takes about 10 minutes.
 You may also want to consider consolidating your private student loans into one loan as well.

 Can You Make Payments Automatically?

 If you have a bank account that you can set up to make automatic payments, you could be eligible to receive a 0.25% interest rate deduction on your federal student loans when you enroll.
 Ask your loan servicer if this option is available.